Robinsons Galleria: History

 The mall's location was once open land owned by the SSS in the Ortigas Central Business District (now Ortigas Center).
 In February 1986, the portion of the land facing EDSA was where participants in the People Power Revolution also protested; tanks going north to Camp Aguinaldo and Camp Crame were stopped at this spot.
-In 1987, John Gokongwei bought a large portion of the land from the SSS, while the Archdiocese of Manila had partly purchased the portion of the land near the intersection.
-This plot today is the site of EDSA Shrine, which belongs to the Archdiocese up to date.
+In 1987, John Gokongwei bought a large portion of the land from the SSS, while the Archdiocese of Manila had partly purchased a plot near the intersection.
+It is the site of EDSA Shrine, a functioning national shrine which remains property of the Archdiocese.

 Construction began in mid-1988 and finished in late 1989.
 The mall opened in 1990, being the first mall of Robinsons Malls.
 Since its opening, several renovations have been made to the mall, expanding its area to 216,000 square meters.